National Paste Up Day

 The History of Layout and Paste-Up Artists

 Early Man’s first attempt at written communication with other humans was charcoal drawings of images on cave walls.
 Fast forward eons later, and we find Man writing on stone tablets and papyrus.
 Then, many more centuries later, Johann Gutenberg created the first printing press in 1455.
 And in 1621, we see the first newspaper published in Britain.
 From there, the printing industry grew in leaps and bounds.
-To prepare material for the presses, a paste-up artist, also called a “layout artist”, was required to fit and glue or affix text articles and images onto a sheet for the presses.
+To prepare material for the presses, a paste-up artist, also called a “layout artist”, fit and glued or affixed text articles and images onto a sheet for the presses.

 The position of paste-up artist was necessary from the time printing presses were invented until technology evolved and brought us computers and related software in the early 1990s.
 The new technology eliminated this position.
-Now, the process of layout and preparation of copies for printing newspapers, periodicals, magazines, and any printed project is easily performed using a software program on the computer.
+Now, printers use computer software programs to process layout and prepare copy for printing newspapers, periodicals, magazines, and any printed project.
 Moving text and images around is a simple task on the latest software programs.
 On occasion, you might still see a paste-up task in an office setting or an at-home project.
 But, even these are largely done with easy-to-use software programs.

 How to Participate in National Paste Up Day